-Tuesday Cloudy.
-Slight (30%) chance of a light shower this afternoon.
-Light winds becoming E/SE 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
-Possible rainfall: 0 to 0.
-4 mm Chance of any rain: 30% Around Canberra.
+Monday Cloudy.
+Light winds becoming E 15 to 20 km/h in the late afternoon then becoming light in the evening.
+Possible rainfall: 0 mm Chance of any rain: 5%.

-Thursday Partly cloudy.
+Wednesday Partly cloudy.
 Light winds.
-Possible rainfall: 0 mm Chance of any rain: 5%.
+Possible rainfall: 0 mm Chance of any rain: 20%.